-The Graduating Class of 1910 donated an annual prize in memory of their first Class President, George MacLennan, who was killed in action in France in 1917, and of Doug MacLeod, their first Secretary, who died in France in 1916 from wounds received in action.
+The graduating class of 1910 donated an annual prize in memory of their first class president, George MacLennan, who was killed in action in France in 1917, and Doug MacLeod, their first secretary, who died in France in 1916 from wounds received in action.

-The prize, of the value of approximately \$25, is awarded to the first-year student in the Faculty of Applied Science and Engineering who ranks highest in Calculus among those who obtain standing without condition at the annual examinations; or, in the event of more than one student obtaining equally high rank in Calculus, to the one of these who also has the highest standing in some other subject common to the competitors, such as Algebra, such subject to be determined by the Council of the Faculty.
+The prize, of the value of approximately \$25, is awarded to the first-year student in the Faculty of Applied Science and Engineering who ranked highest in Calculus among those who obtain standing without condition at the annual examinations; or, in the event of more than one student obtained equally high rank in Calculus, to the one of these who also has the highest standing in some other subject common to the competitors, such as Algebra, such subject to be determined by the Council of the Faculty.

 An award will not be made in any year in which, in the opinion of the Council, no student obtains a sufficiently high standing in Calculus to merit the award.
-If in any year no award is made, a second award will be available in the subsequent year.
+If in any year no award is made, a second award will be available the next year.